 It’s also 5 years since our regulator first published Occasional Paper No. 8: Consumer Vulnerability to stimulate debate on vulnerability so that all in our industry better understood the issue and took steps to act appropriately.

 Paper No.8 introduced us to 3 protocols developed by the Royal College of Psychiatrists and Money Advice Trust to assist colleagues in dealing with conversations around vulnerability.
-One of these is TEXAS – a protocol which would assist colleagues in managing disclosures effectively, including where to signpost customers to internal or external help when appropriate.
+One of these is TEXAS (PDF 112KB) – a protocol which would assist colleagues in managing disclosures effectively, including where to signpost customers to internal or external help when appropriate.